deeplearning4j/deeplearning4j/graphdata.md

 One interesting aspect of graph is so-called side information, or the attributes and features associated with each node.
 For example, each node could have an image associated to it, in which case an algorithm attempting to make a decision about that graph might have a CNN subroutine embedded in it for those image nodes.
 Or the side data could be text, and the graph could be a tree (the leaves are words, intermediate nodes are phrases combining the words) over which we run a recursive neural net, an algorithm popolarized by Richard Socher.

+Finally, you can compute derivative functions such as graph Lapalians from the tensors that represent the graphs, much like you might perform an eigen analysis on a tensor.
+These functions will tell you things about the graph that may help you classify or cluster it.
+(See below for more information.)

 ## Types of Graphs

+There are many problems beyond just social networks where it's helpful to think of things as a graph.

+* A molecule is a graph of atoms
+* A thought is a graph of synaptic firings
+* The Web is a graph of hyperlinks
+* Any ontology graphs the interrelationship of entities

 ## Further Resources on Graph Data and Deep Learning